hk-23/bike_service_app/README.md

 **Customer Accounts** can be created using signup page in the website and Staff accounts can be created by using **Admin Account** users only (i.e. in the admin page).

 # Sending Email
-Since we are working with localhost and manipulating fake data sets(unauthorized emails), the emails are not actually send.
-But still the emails is actuall send by **DEBUG MODE**.
+Since we are working with localhost and manipulating fake data sets(unauthorized emails), the emails are not actually sent But still the emails are send by **DEBUG MODE**.
 The Email can be viewed in the **Console/Terminal** which was first used to run the application(remember the python manage.py runserver command used at beginning).
 Any mails send through the application can be viewed in that terminal.

 The Emails are sent for the following purposes: